SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ```

-To render a UI we use Angular API (`ComponentFactoryResolver`, `ViewContainerRef`) and some DOM native manipulation.
+To render a UI we use Angular's API (`ComponentFactoryResolver`, `ViewContainerRef`) and some DOM native manipulation operations.

 **Example**

-After short introduction, let's look at this old picture that takes us level down.
+After a quick introduction, let's look at this old picture that takes us one level down.
 Even I am not really _Michelangelo_
 I hope we can get some information out of it.